MetaGenAI/metagen.ai/datachallenge.md

 Here are some more details

 * The tool only records friends of the bot, by default.
 Any person can override this by checking the "Record me" local checkbox in the tool.

+* You can check how many hours, both total and public, you have recorded by sending a message to the bot saying "info".

 * On the tool, you can check whether you are submitting the current recording to the public dataset (necessary to count for the MetaGen Data Challenge).
 Friends have this checked by default, but it can also be overriden by changing the checkbox in the bot's UI.
 You can also change the default by sending a message to the bot saying "default no public", to set the default to be private, or "default public" to set the default back to public.

 * Sometimes the bot may crash, or perhaps someone deleted the UI.
 You can tell the bot to generate a new UI by sending it a message saying "reset".

 There is also a version of the puglin you can use locally, but which doesn't allow you to connect to sessions with people who are not running the plugin.
 If you want to use the local version, let me know (@guillefix on twitter or guillefix#5692 on discord), and I'll explain how to use it.
 You can also check the source code [here](https://github.com/MetaGenAI/MetaGenNeos) if you are programmer.

+## Future

+Hopefully this is just the first of many more fun activities at the intersection between AI and the metaverse!
+More rewards and things will come to participants:) I will also list anyone who has donated to the public dataset on the acknowledgments of a sientific publication which presents the dataset.

+[Join our discord server](http://discord.gg/HQ8Crcw) to keep track of updates or to ask questions